-II.
-Choice of Law Governing Marina Storage Agreements

-Wet slip, mooring and dry rack storage agreements are governed by maritime law to the exclusion of contradictory state law.
+Choice of Law Governing Marina Storage Agreements Wet slip, mooring and dry rack storage agreements are governed by maritime law to the exclusion of contradictory state law.
 Am.
 E. Dev.
 Corp. v.
 Everglades Marina, Inc., 608 F.2d 123 (5th Cir.
 1979).
 Therefore, both State and Federal courts must apply the federal maritime law when interpreting a marina storage agreement no matter where the yacht is located in the marina.

-III.
-Legal Relationships Between a Yacht Owner and the Marina

-A. Contractual Relationship

-Since a marina storage agreement is a contract, a Contractual Relationship is formed between the marina and yacht owner.
-As such, courts are to first look at the written word of the contract to determine the responsibilities and obligations of the parties.

-B. Bailment of Mutual Benefit Relationship

-Part and parcel of a contractual relationship is a Bailment of Mutual Benefit Relationship.
-Under a bailment for mutual benefit relationship, a marina is liable for damages caused by its own negligence or the failure to use ordinary care during the performance of its contractual duties.

-IV.
 Possible Claims Against a Marina

-There are three (3) claims a yacht owner and subrogated underwriters can bring against a marina.
+Possible Claims Against a Marina There are three (3) claims a yacht owner and subrogated underwriters can bring against a marina.
 These claims are: (A) Breach of Contract; (B) Breach of Bailment; and, (C) Negligence.

-A. Breach of Contract

-Marina's Duty to the Yacht Owner under a Bailment Relationship

-A yacht owner and marina have the duty to perform the terms of the marina agreement.
-Should the yacht owner or marina breach their obligation, they are liable for resulting damages.

-B. Breach of Bailment

-Marina's Duty to the Yacht Owner under a Bailment Relationship

-Under a bailment relationship, a marina is liable for losses or damages caused by its own negligence or lack of due care in safeguarding the yacht.
+Breach of Contract A yacht owner and marina have the duty to Perform the terms of the marina agreement.
+Should the yacht owner or marina breach its obligation, it is liable for resulting damages.
+Breach of Bailment Marina's Duty to the Yacht Owner Under a Bailment Relationship Under a bailment relationship, a marina is liable for damages caused by its own negligence or lack of due care in safeguarding the yacht.
 Clermont Marine Sales, Inc. v.
 Binon Gaines Harmon, 347 So.
 2d 836 (Fla.
 2d DCA 1977).
 A marina, however, is not an insurer of the yacht.
 Meaning that the marina is not liable for losses or damages caused no matter the reason.
 City of Clearwater v.
 Thomas, 446 So.
 2d 1160 (Fla.
 2d DCA 1984).

-Establishing a Breach of Bailment Claim

-A prima facie case for a breach of bailment is made when the yacht owner proves that the yacht was: (1) delivered to the marina in good condition; and, (2) damaged while in the marina's possession.
+Establishing a Breach of Bailment Claim A prima facie case for a breach of bailment is made when the yacht owner proves that the yacht was: (1) delivered to the marina in good condition; and, (2) damaged while in the marina's possession.
 Molasses Corp. v N.Y.
 Tank Barge Corp., 314 U.S. 104 (1941).
 This is simply a rebuttable presumption.
 Once the yacht owner establishes the above, a marina can avoid liability by proving a number of defenses shown below.

-Marina's Defenses to a Breach of Bailment Claim
+Breach of Bailment cont.

-1. The Yacht was Damages when Delivered

-Obviously, a marina cannot be held liable for damages to a yacht caused before delivery.
-As such, an owner/underwriters cannot recover for an already damaged yacht.

-2. Lack of Exclusive Possession

-Perhaps the most often used defense to a bailment claim is that the marina did not have exclusive possession of the yacht.
-Courts have consistently held that marinas typically do not have excusive possession of the yacht, and therefore, a leassor/leasee relationship is formed rather than a bailment relationship.
+Marina's Defenses to a Breach of Bailment Claim The Yacht was Damages when Delivered A marina cannot be held liable for damages to a yacht caused before delivery.
+Lack of Exclusive Possession Courts have consistently held that marinas typically do not have excusive possession of the yacht, and therefore, a leassor/leasee relationship is formed rather than a bailment relationship.
 T.N.T.
 Marine Service, Inc. v.
 Weaver Shipyards & Dry Docks, Inc., 702 F.2d 585 (5th Cir.
 1983); Security Nat'l Ins.
 Co. v.
 Sequoyah Marina, Inc., 246 F.2d 830 (10th Cir.
 1957).
-The reason behind this is because the owner and or its agents (such as captains, guest and repairers) have equal access to the yacht at that of the marina.
+The rational that the owner and or its agents (such as captains, guest and repairers) have equal access to the yacht at that of the marina.
 Reel Therapy Charters, Inc. v.
 Marina Management, Inc., 2004 AMC 378 (N.D.
 Fla.
 2003).
 A marina, however, has been found to be in exclusive possession when it held the only set or keys for the yacht.
 Snyder v.
 Four Winds Sailyacht Centre, Ltd., 701 F.2d 251 (2d Cir.
 1983).
-The argument may be extended to rack storage agreements wherein the facilities hold the yacht's keys and regulates the time the owners can access the yacht.
+This argument may be extended to rack storage agreements wherein the facilities hold the yacht's keys and regulates the time the owners can access the yacht.
 Hicks v.
 Tolchester Marina, Inc., 1984 AMC 2027 (D. Md.
 1983).
+Breach of Bailment cont.